ar37-rs/xow64-wine/README.md

 ~/xow64 s
 ```
 and then `StartInputBridge.cmd` from wine start menu (desktop mode) before launching any game.
-* If experiencing any emulation issue, try different version of box64 above.
+* If experiencing any emulation issue, try using different version of box64 above.

 # Credits and 3rd parties: